Running Containerd with Nvidia GPU support

 sudo ctr images pull docker.io/nvidia/cuda:9.0-base

-Running a container with GPU support
+Running a container with GPU support Link to heading

 Then, we can run nvidia-smi from within a container.